argoproj-labs/training-material/argo-workflows/templates/exit-handler.md

 ## Exercise

-An exit handle can be run at the end of a template, or at the end of a workflow.
+An exit handler can be run at the end of a template, or at the end of a workflow.
 Change the example to run one at the end of the workflow.